-Barbara Natterson-Horowitz, M.D., is Professor of Medicine in the Division of Cardiology at the David Geffen School of Medicine at UCLA.
+B. N. Horowitz, MD, is Professor of Medicine in the Division of Cardiology at the David Geffen School of Medicine at UCLA.
 In addition, she is Adjunct Professor in the UCLA Department of Ecology and Evolutionary Biology where she teaches undergraduate and graduate courses on evolutionary medicine.
-Dr. Natterson-Horowitz is Co-Director of the Evolutionary Medicine Program at UCLA and Director of the Evolutionary Medicine track of UCLA's Master of Science in Biology graduate degree program.
+Dr. Horowitz is Co-Director of the Evolutionary Medicine Program at UCLA and its Evolutionary Medicine track of UCLA's Master of Science in Biology graduate degree program.
 She also holds faculty positions at Harvard Medical School and the Harvard Department of Human Evolutionary Biology and is current President of the International Society for Evolution, Medicine and Public Health.

 She serves as a cardiovascular consultant to the Los Angeles Zoo as a member of its Medical Advisory Board and is Chair of the Zoobiquity Conference, a national educational program that facilitates interdisciplinary discussions between physicians, veterinarians and others in the health professions.
-In 2012, Dr. Natterson-Horowitz co-authored the New York Times bestselling book, Zoobiquity: The Astonishing Connection Between Human and Animal Health.
-Zoobiquity was named Discover Magazine’s Best Book of 2012, The China Times Best Foreign Translation of 2013, and a Finalist in the American Association for the Advancement of Science Excellence in Science Books 2012.
-Her work has been featured in the New York Times, The Guardian, Wall Street Journal, Nature, Scientific American, and New Scientist, among others.
+In 2012, Dr. Horowitz co-authored the New York Times bestselling book, Zoobiquity: The Astonishing Connection Between Human and Animal Health .
+Zoobiquity was named Discover Magazine ’s Best Book of 2012, The China Times Best Foreign Translation of 2013, and a Finalist in the American Association for the Advancement of Science Excellence in Science Books 2012.
+Her work has been featured in the New York Times, The Guardian, Wall Street Journal, Nature, Scientific American , and New Scientist , among others.

 Does this profile need updating?
 Contact Us